 I recently discovered a container of baking powder that had expired in my kitchen cabinet.
 Instead of throwing it out, I decided to do something useful with it by creating a cockroach-killing powder.

 That's right, baking powder and baking soda are cockroach killers - natural, non-toxic alternatives to poisonous commercial cockroach-killing formulas advertised on television.
-This is especially useful in Taiwan, where cockroaches can become a really big nuisance.

 - baking soda or baking powder